rcl-ssl/docs/workloads/app-service.md

 **V6.0.10**

-This workload allows for the **automatic creation, installation and renewal** of a SSL/TLS certificate in an [Azure App Service](https://docs.microsoft.com/en-us/azure/app-service/) (Web App, Function App, API App, Mobile App).
+This workload allows for the **automatic creation, installation and renewal** of a SSL/TLS certificate in an [Azure App Service](https://docs.microsoft.com/en-us/azure/app-service/) (Web App, Function App, API App, Mobile App, etc.).
 This workload also supports apps in slots.

 # STEPS